TheThingKnownAsKit/Cislune-RE-RASSOR/README.md

 This repository contains the codebase for Cislune's version of the Florida Space Institute's RE-RASSOR project.
 The codebase is custom, as well as some of the 3D parts.
 Full credits will be listed in the credits section.

+This codebase was developed by a Cislune intern working over the summer of 2025.
+It was meant to be practice for programming the larger rover, Nostromo, as well as the rover potentially being useful in contracts the company had.
+A complete list of learning outcomes that will be applied to Nostromo and future projects is listed at the end of the document.

 - Software Stack
     - ROS2 (Jazzy)
     - ROS2 Control